-- If your child is sick less than 30 minutes after having a dose of amoxicillin, give them the same dose again. - If your child is sick more than 30 minutes after having a dose of amoxicillin, you do not need to give them another dose.
+- If your child is sick less than 30 minutes after having a dose of azithromycin, give them the same dose again. - If your child is sick more than 30 minutes after having a dose of azithromycin, you do not need to give them another dose.
 Wait until the next normal dose.

-If your child is sick again, seek advice from your family doctor, pharmacist, hospital doctor or nurse.
+If your child is sick again, seek advice from your doctor, pharmacist or hospital.